Cortisol, Circadian Rhythm and the Microbiome Stress Loop Explained

 4. Can low SCFA levels disrupt circadian rhythm?

-Yes — especially butyrate, which regulates the HPA axis, melatonin timing, serotonin balance, and vagal tone.
-Low SCFAs weaken circadian structure, making cortisol more reactive and stress cycles harder to control.
+Understanding how SCFAs support the microbiome helps explain why butyrate matters for the HPA axis, melatonin timing, serotonin balance, and vagal tone.
+Low SCFAs can weaken circadian structure, making cortisol more reactive and stress cycles harder to control.

 5. Why does stress break microbial timing?